Activists urge Indiana to act on pollution violations at coal plant that's no longer closing

 Sameer Doshi is an attorney with Earthjustice's Clean Energy Program.
 He said Indiana needs to enforce the law since it seems the plant’s new owner, Hallador Power, doesn’t plan to close it any time soon.

-“They likely see the power plant, the mirror station, as an opportunity to use their coal.
+“They likely see the power plant, the Merom station, as an opportunity to use their coal.
 In fact, they reopened two previously dormant coal mines around September in 2022," Doshi said.

 A new cryptocurrency mining facility owned by AboutBit is set to open next to the Merom coal plant and get some of its power from the plant through a rural utility served by Hoosier Energy.